IBM/ansible-power-linux-sap/roles/configure_network_management_services/README.md

 - Sets up network proxy on client, modifying /etc/bashrc and /etc/dnf/dnf.conf files
 - Starts and enables all above-mentioned services

-# 3. Edit parameters in the monitoring configuration file
+# 3. Edit parameters in the configuration file
 To set up the network management server, edit the configuration file - `playbooks/vars/sample-variables-configure-network-services-host.yml` and to set up the network management services client, edit the the configuration file - `playbooks/vars/sample-variables-configure-network-services-client.yml`.

 | Name  | Type  |Example  | Description |